Elaine-Yuetong/W1_model/EBITDA_MARGIN_TREND.md

 **Filing lag:** 40 days after quarter-end for 10-Q; 60 days for 10-K. Same as all income statement metrics.
 No intra-quarter structured update available.

-**The Q4 dark window:** Same severity as Coverage and Leverage — the Q4 EBITDA margin is not visible until the 10-K is filed.
+**The Q4 dark window:** See LEVERAGE.md → Section "Signal Timing" → Q4 dark window discussion and INTEREST_COVERAGE.md → Section "Signal Timing" → Q4 dark window — apply identical monitoring gap analysis.
+The Q4 EBITDA margin is not visible until the 10-K is filed.
 For companies already showing 3+ quarters of margin compression at Q3, the Q4 dark window is a significant monitoring gap.
 Item 2.02 earnings press releases (Phase 3) provide a directional margin signal 14–25 days before the 10-K, making them particularly valuable for this metric.

 **Trend confirmation lag:** A sustained trend requires a minimum of 3 quarterly data points — meaning the earliest a 3-quarter compression trend can be confirmed is approximately 160 days (3 quarters × ~40 days filing lag + time elapsed within current quarter) after the first quarter of compression.
 This is the quantitative basis for the 3-quarter threshold being a Flag rather than a Watch — by the time the system confirms 3 quarters of compression, the deterioration has been developing for the better part of a year.